-3.1 Development Management
+Development Management

-The main role of the Planning Committee is to consider applications made to Causeway Coast and Glens Borough Council as detailed in the adopted Scheme of Delegation and decide whether or not they should be approved.
-The decisions of the Planning Committee are taken under full delegated authority and will not go before full council for ratification.
+3.2 The main role of the Planning Committee is to consider applications made to Causeway Coast and Glens Borough Council as detailed in the adopted Scheme of Delegation and decide whether they should be approved.

-3.2 Development Plan
+Development Plan

-The Planning Committee's role in relation to the local development plan is to approve the Plan Strategy and Local Policies Plan before it is passed by resolution of the full Council.
+3.3 The Planning Committee's role in relation to the local development plan is to approve the Plan Strategy and Local Policies Plan before referring to full Council for ratification.
 The Planning Committee should ensure that the local development plan, once adopted, is monitored annually and reviewed every 5 years, giving consideration as to whether there is a need to change the Plan Strategy or Local Policies Plan.